Advice to Those Who Want to Start a Blog

 If you plan to blog, you should start by reading other blogs — a lot of them.
 You will get ideas on what is possible, themes you might want to use, how others monetize effectively.
 You will see what about a blog grabs your attention and what makes you click away.
 I suggest you follow @MondayBlogs on Twitter or search the hashtag #MondayBlogs .
 It will introduce you to a wide variety of blogs and you can start following those you most enjoy reading and commenting on them.
 It never hurts to become a familiar face to your favorite bloggers.

 You may also want to join link parties after you start blogging.
 My blogging friends Janice Wald and Kathleen Aherne are two of the hosts of the Blogger’s Pit Stop link party that starts on Fridays.
 It’s another great place to read a variety of blogs and post a link to one of your own posts.

 Triberr is another site where bloggers read and help promote each other’s blogs.
 Triberr has both free and paid plans.
 Start for free and see how it works for you.

 Are You Ready to Start Your Own Blog Now?

 If you have decided to start your blog, do it now and sign up with the Pajama Affiliates.
-I’m taking the Beginner Blogging and Affiliate Marketing Course right now and it includes a smaller course that helps you get your WordPress Site up and running in a day.
-I followed the simple direction in the videos to get mine up with a new host.
-It’s worth spending the money if you intend to apply what you learn right away and do the hard work of making your blog pay off.
-No course is magic, but the Pajama Affiliate Marketing classes will help you.
-Do yourself a favor and get the new Affiliate Marketing and Business Bundle now.
-And remember, you can now sample the best of this course and be admitted to the private Facebook support group for free.
+I took the Beginner Blogging and Affiliate Marketing Course.
+It includes a smaller course that helps you get your WordPress Site up and running in a day.
+I followed the simple directions in the videos to get mine up with a new host.